glitt3ring/i3wm-glitt-dotfiles/README.md

 6. sudo systemctl enable --now lightdm

-I won't be maintaining this cuz I moved to Gentoo with KDE.
+I won't be maintaining this for now.

 Btw I haven't tested this, And it's recommended that you check the files before Installing.